cloudfoundry/docs-deploying-cf/vsphere/delete_cf_vsphere.md

          Deleting instances

- This deletes the Bosh deployment from Micro BOSH.
+ This deletes the BOSH deployment from Micro BOSH.